OpenSyd/syd_cpp/test/readme.md

 Test3
-- add dicom files in the db
+- test insertion of dicom files in the db

+Test4
+- test insertion of image from dicom file in the db